East End of London: Origins

 The East End developed along the Thames, and beyond Bishopsgate and Aldgate, the gates in the city wall that lay east of the little Walbrook river.
 These gates, first built with the wall in the late second or early third centuries, secured the entrance of pre-existing roads (the modern A10 and A11/A12) into the walled area.
 The walls were such a constraint to growth, that the position of the gates has been fundamental to the shaping of the capital, especially in the then suburbs outside the wall.

 The walled City was built on two hills separated by the Walbrook, Ludgate Hill to the west and Cornhill (of which Tower Hill is a shoulder), to the east.
 During the Anglo-Saxon period the two sides were under separate administration and had distinct economies, character, customs and regulations.
 Even beyond the walls, the Walbrook separated landholdings, with the Soke of Cripplegate to the west and the Soke of Bishopsgate to the east.
 The western side was more populous and prosperous, it had the cathedral, the royal palace (which later moved to Westminster) and its large market, Westcheap, was focussed on land-based trade.
 The east was poorer and more sparsely settled; its smaller market, Eastcheap, was sited near the river to allow it to specialise in seaborne trade.
 These intramural distinctions would persist, if less markedly, and influence the development that subsequently occurred beyond the walls.

-Beyond the wall, the landholdings which would ultimately shape modern administrative were in place before Domesday.
+Beyond the wall, the landholdings which would ultimately shape modern administrative divisions were in place before the Domesday census of the 1070s.
 The land outside Aldgate was held by the Cnichtengild, a fighting organisation responsible for the defence of Aldgate and the nearby walls.
 The land inside and outside Bishopsgate seems to have been the responsibility of the Bishop of London (the Bishop of the East Saxons), who was promoting building in the underdeveloped eastern side of the walled area, and who may also have had a role in defending Bishopsgate itself.
 Apart from parts of Shoreditch, the rest of the area was part of the Bishop of London's Manor of Stepney.
 The Manor's lands were the basis of a later unit called the Tower Division, or Tower Hamlets which extended as far north as Stamford Hill.
 It is thought that the manor was held by the Bishop of London, in compensation for his duties in maintaining and garrisoning the Tower of London.
 The oldest recorded reference to this obligation is from 1554, but it is thought to pre-date that by centuries.